AnarchoTechNYC/meta/train-the-trainers/practice-labs/securing-a-shell-account-on-a-shared-server/README.md

 **Do this:**

-1. Make a new folder with a meaningful name (such as `shell-account-practice-lab`) somewhere on your computer.
-This folder will contain the virtualized server.
-Your Desktop or your Documents folder is probably fine.
-1. Download the [`Vagrantfile`](Vagrantfile) that comes with this lab and save it in the same folder you just created.
-The `Vagrantfile` is a sort of code, so make sure you copy-and-paste it exactly as shown or save it without any file extension.
-That is, `Vagrantfile.txt` will not work.
-The full name of the file should be exactly `Vagrantfile`, no more and no less.
 1. Open a terminal on your computer, such as `cmd.exe` (if you're using a Windows computer) or `Terminal.app` (if you're using a macOS computer).
 1. Navigate to this lab's folder with the `cd` command.
 For example:
     ```sh